ohylli/mashup-otto/README.md

 # mashup-otto

 A node.js based mashup application.
-I made this just to learn node.js so it is not really useful.
+I made this just to learn node.js so it is not probably really useful.

 ## Data sources